aleesang/milestone-project-final/README.md

 ### Features Left to Implement

+Due to lack of time remaining the following features were not implemented:

 1) To allow users to add ratings and reviews for the products
 2) Add subscription for a tech service